accelazh/accelazh.github.io/staging/2022-04-06-A-Holistic-View-of-Distributed-Storage-Architecture-and-Design-Space.md

   * Internally, __understand your existing systems__.
 Understand the existing system to make designs that actually work, and to correctly prioritize what helps a lot and what helps little.
 Learn from past design history, experience, and pitfalls, to reuse and go the right path.

   * Organizationally, __broaden your scope__.
 Architecture design involves interacting with multiple external systems and stakeholders.
-Besure to broaden your scope and get familiar with them.
+Be sure to broaden your scope and get familiar with them.
 Communicate with more people.
 Solid soft skills are needed for cross team / BU collaboration, to break barrier and build consensus, and to convey with action-oriented points, concise, big picture integrated with detailed analysis.

 I lean more to peer-to-peer architect style mentioned above.
 Many can be sensed from [GXSC's answer](https://www.zhihu.com/question/24614033/answer/497338972).
-At each step, besure to engage __talk with different persons__ which significantly improves design robustness.
+At each step, be sure to engage __talk with different persons__ which significantly improves design robustness.
 Rather than the design results, it's problem analysis and alternative trade-off analysis that weight most.

   * Firstly, __problem analysis__.
 Design proposal starts from [innovation](/technology/Notes-on-How-to-do-Innovation).
 Finding the correct problem to solve is half-way to success.
 The cost and benefit should be translated to the final __market money__ (Anti-example: we should do it because the technology is remarkable.
 Good-example: we adopt this design because it maps to $$$ annual COGS saving).
 The __problem scope__ should be complete, e.g. don't miss out upgrading and rollout scenarios, ripple effect to surrounding systems, or exotic traffic patterns that are rare but do happen in large scale deployment. __Risk__ should be identified; internally from technology stacks, externally from cross teams, market, and organization. __The key of management is to peace out risks__, same with managing the design.